 - Nutrient trading initiatives to reduce phosphorus and nitrogen loadings are becoming a popular solution in the Chesapeake Bay and elsewhere.

-- An increasing general attention is being paid to pesticides and other emerging contaminants that problematic in stormwater runoff.
+- Increasing attention is being paid to pesticides and other emerging contaminants that are problematic in stormwater runoff.

 - Attempts by EPA are emerging to impose post-construction water quality and quantity controls in MS4 permits.

-NACWA members interested in up-to-date information on stormwater issues should join the Stormwater Management Committee for quarterly conference calls and updates.
+NACWA members interested in up-to-date information on stormwater issues should join the Stormwater Management Committee for all the latest information and updates.